Are you a soon-to-be first-time mom? Discover the best advice for new parents that no one talks about—from fellow parents who’ve been there.

 I hope you’ll find inspiration, practical tips, and the reassurance that you’re not alone.
 You’ve got this and you have one exciting adventure ahead of you:

 But over time, I learned that my way isn’t “right,” just as his way isn’t “wrong.”
 It’s just different.
-In fact, the more we nitpick on how our partners aren’t meeting our standards, the more we push them away from even wanting to help.
+In fact, the more we nitpick on how others aren’t meeting our standards, the more we push them away from even wanting to help.

-Worse, we’re denying him and the baby the chance of developing a bond and learning what works for them.
+Worse, we’re denying them and our kids the chance of developing a bond and learning what works for them.
 After all, we had to learn through trial and error as well—by nitpicking, we’re not even giving our partners the chance to do that.

-And finally, we become the “police,” hovering over our partners, looking for where they messed up.
+And finally, we become the “police,” hovering over them, looking for where they messed up.
 As you can imagine, this is no way to have a thriving and loving relationship.

 Your partner needs the space to learn and co-parent the way he or she should.
 Sure, you’ll want to talk about major topics or truly problematic issues, but we can let the rest go.